 The NGS Super administration fee of \$65 p.a. will be charged if you have one or more Supplementary Accounts.
-If you do not have an Award or a Voluntary Contribution Account you will not be charged this fee.
+This fee is met from the assets of the Fund.
+If you do not have an Award or a Voluntary Contribution Account this fee will not be charged.